Boulder Psychotherapy Institute

 FORTHCOMING BOOKS AND WORK-IN-PROGRESS ON AEP

-Betty Cannon and Reed Lindberg, BPI Managing Director, are currently co-authoring a book on the theory and practice of Applied Existential Psychotherapy.
-They also have a chapter coming out in a new book on Existential Couples Therapy, edited by Emmy van Deurzen and Susan Iacovou.
-The chapter is titled "Being Yourself While Being with another: Bad Faith and the Couple's Dilemma."
+• Reed Lindberg and Betty Cannon have a chapter coming out in a new book on Existential Couples Therapy, edited by Emmy van Deurzen and Susan Iacovou: "Being Yourself While Being with another: Bad Faith and the Couple's Dilemma."